zingale/computational_astrophysics/content/homework/homework5.md

    ![simple 2-d grid showing pressure](bilinear_eos.png)

-   Now we need to intepolate in two-dimensions.
+   Now we need to interpolate in two-dimensions.
 Imagine that the orange "$\times$" is where we want to know the pressure.
 We will use the 4 tabulated points surrounding it: $(\rho_i, T_j)$, $(\rho_{i+1}, T_j)$, $(\rho_i, T_{j+1})$, $(\rho_{i+1}, T_{j+1})$

    * Write our interpolating function as: